skylerkatz/hover/README.md

 hover build dev
 ```

-This command will add the runtime files needed to run the app on Lambda.
-It will also build the docker images defined in the `.Dockerfile` file.
-More on the build process can be found [in this guide](docs/the-build-process.md).
+This command will add the runtime files required for the app to run on Lambda.
+It will also generate the Docker images specified in the `.Dockerfile` file.
+More information on the build process is available [in this guide](docs/the-build-process.md).

 Now that the build is complete, let's deploy: